Cromane: Rowing

 Cromane has a rowing club, in operation since 1956, that is part of the Kerry Coastal Rowing Association and the Irish Coastal Rowing Federation.
-One of the most popular races that the club competes in is the traditional Seine boat race featuring crews of 12 oarsmen (two men to an oar) with a cox guiding them.
+Among the races in which the club competes is the traditional Seine boat race.
+This race featuring crews of 12 oarsmen (two men to an oar) with a cox guiding them.
 The history of the Seine boat was one of fishing, specifically for mackerel, and fishermen used a seine-net.

-Seine boat racing is unique to South Kerry and the Cromane crew traditionally competes against those from Cahersiveen, Kells, Valentia, Portmagee, Ballinskelligs, Caherdaniel, Templenoe, and Sneem, among others.

-Every year, during the summer, Cromane hosts its annual regatta that features races for all ages from under-12s up to the adult Seine boat competition.
+Seine boat racing is unique to South Kerry and the Cromane crew traditionally competes against teams from other villages in the surrounding area.
+Each summer, Cromane hosts an annual regatta that features races for all ages from under-12s up to the adult Seine boat competition.